MRegirouard/MRegirouard/README.md

 # Hello

-I'm MRegirouard (also known as eta357) and I'm a college student and programmer.
+I'm Ethan Girouard and I'm a college student and programmer.
 I've been writing code for around 10 years.

-- I enjoy making (sometimes) useful projects, developing backends, learning new languages, designing software, and deploying things on Kubernetes.
+- I enjoy making useful projects, programming in Rust, designing software, and deploying things on Kubernetes.
 - I am interesting in algorithmic trading, open-source software, and anything at a very large scale.
 - I also enjoy playing chess and piano, building and flying drones, and graphic design.
-- I have particpated in several hackathons, some of which my team won an award at.
+- I like attending hackathons, and I've won numerous team awards.
-- I am employed as a part-time remote software engineering intern at [Electronics for Imaging](https://www.efi.com/) and am the lead engineer at a startup company in the tourism industry.
+- I am employed as a part-time remote software engineering intern at [Electronics for Imaging](https://www.efi.com/) and I'm a co-founder of an early startup.
-- I am in my Freshman year at [Rensselaer Polytechnic Institute](https://rpi.edu/).
+- I am in my Sophomore year at [Rensselaer Polytechnic Institute](https://rpi.edu/).

 <table>
 <tr>